farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 }
 ```

-DI requires some extra types, but can dramatically reduce implementation complexity as requirements complexity increases.
+Dependency Inversion requires some extra types, but can dramatically reduce implementation complexity as requirements complexity increases.

 ## Testability
 Notifier implementations don't just have to be for production.
 We can swap out dependencies with ones custom-built for our testing.